 Beneficial ownership is determined in accordance with the rules of the SEC based on voting and investment power with respect to such shares.
-Shares subject to options or warrants that are currently exercisable or exercisable within 60 days of the Record Date and shares subject to RSUs that were vested as of or will vest within 60 days of the Record Date are deemed to be outstanding and to be beneficially owned by the person holding such options, RSUs or warrants for the purpose of computing the percentage ownership of such person.
+Shares subject to options or warrants that are currently exercisable or exercisable within 60 days of [], 2022 and shares subject to RSUs that were vested as of or will vest within 60 days of [], 2022 are deemed to be outstanding and to be beneficially owned by the person holding such options, RSUs or warrants for the purpose of computing the percentage ownership of such person.
 However, such shares are not deemed to be outstanding and to be beneficially owned for the purpose of computing the percentage ownership of any other person.